cechlauren/final/README.md

                                        }
 ```

-Not only is this a binary representation, but can be adjusted for wildcard nucleotides, or we can change how we assign each nucleotide if we think there may be a bias for certain nucleotides in the training set (we don't want certain features to overpower the others just because there happens to be randomly more 'G' rich sequences in the training set, for instance.
+Not only is this a binary (read less memory) representation, but can be adjusted for wildcard nucleotides, or we can change how we assign each nucleotide if we think there may be a bias for certain nucleotides in the training set (we don't want certain features to overpower the others just because there happens to be randomly more 'G' rich sequences in the training set, for instance.

 For this NN, the input_DNA string 'GA' would be vectorized like this: